Does kombucha contain caffeine? It depends.

 The small amount of caffeine in raw, unfiltered kombucha is usually not enough to keep you awake.
 It depends a little on how sensitive to caffeine you are.
 But caffeine isn't the only active ingredient at play.
 Other ingredients in kombucha help eradicate the "wired" feeling usually associated with caffeine.

-Now, sink seven bottles of MOMO in a row and we can't make any promises.
+Now, sink six bottles of MOMO in a row and we can't make any promises.
 But with a bit of caution, kombucha becomes a perfect late-evening drink.

 You see, in tea there's a special amino acid not present in other caffeinated drinks like coffee: L-Theanine.
 On its own, it acts as an anxiety reducer.
 That's why drinking a cup of tea feels so much more relaxing than an espresso.